MicroLua/MicroLua/README.md

   other threads.
 - **Thin bindings to C libraries:** MicroLua exposes a growing subset of the functionality provided by the Pico SDK.
-The bindings are designed with a direct and consistent [mapping](#binding-conventions) to their underlying C implementation.
+The bindings are designed with a straightforward and consistent [mapping](docs/core.md#binding-conventions) to their underlying C implementation.
 - **Comprehensive suite of unit tests:** They not only test the binding layer, but when possible also the underlying functionality of the Pico SDK.